Blog

 Step 3: Connect your CRM or ATS

 Link Habsy to your talent CRM or ATS through the integrations panel.
 Whether you use HubSpot, Salesforce, or another platform, native integration means every captured contact is pushed automatically without manual import.
-Set up any tagging rules or pipeline stages you want applied on arrival.

 Step 4: Set up follow-up templates